Stan Sheriff Center: Events

 On May 12, 1998, the Miss Universe pageant was held at the Center.
 As Hawaii's largest indoor arena, the Stan Sheriff Center is the site of many major concert tours in Honolulu.
 Concert capacity is 11,000 for an end-stage show and 11,300 for a center-stage show.

 World Championship Wrestling used the Stan Sheriff Center as its Hawaiian stop from 1994 until the organization folded in 2001.

 The arena hosted two NBA preseason games between the Los Angeles Lakers and Utah Jazz on October 4 and 6, 2015.
 Both were designated as Lakers home games; the Jazz swept the short series, winning the second game in overtime.

 The arena again hosted two NBA preseason games between the Los Angeles Clippers and Toronto Raptors on October 1 and 3, 2017.
 Toronto ended up winning the first game, while the Clippers won the second game.
 The Clippers returned in 2018 for a preseason game against the Sydney Kings.
-The Clippers once more hosted 2 more preseason games in 2019 one against the Houston Rockets on October 3, 2019 which Houston won and another against the Shanghai Sharks on October 6, 2019 which the Clippers won.
+The Clippers once more hosted two more preseason games in 2019 one against the Houston Rockets on October 3, 2019, which Houston won and another against the Shanghai Sharks on October 6, 2019, which the Clippers won.

+The 2023 Maui Invitational was hosted at the arena due to damage from wildfires on Maui, the event's usual location.